mnr/writing-wip/kwak-anthology.md

 The receptionist doesn’t hesitate.
 “I’m sorry, but our product managers are only available by appointment.
 Can I connect you with our media spokesperson?”

-“No. I’m with the Portland Police Department and I’m working on a case involving one of your Hestia ovens.”
+“No. I’m with the Portland Police Department and I’m working on a case involving your Hestia ovens.”
 Araci enunciates and speaks slowly, emphasizing the word ‘Police.’

 “One minute please.” the receptionist pauses, then fades to black.
 In their place appears a dark-haired, middle-age man.
 He looks up and adjusts something on his desk.